manish-garodia/manish-garodia/common/lib-cellar/procedures/into-the-clouds/into-the-clouds.md

 Change the default home directory in the instance terminal for the `oracle` user.

 1. Connect to the instance using the noVNC URL.
-   A standard noVNC URL looks like this
+   A standard noVNC URL is -

 	```
 	http://[your instance public-ip address]:6080/vnc.html?password=LiveLabs.Rocks_99&resize=scale&quality=9&autoconnect=true